 Make sure the transmission fluid temperature is between 180°F and 220°F (82°C and 104°C) before performing the hot check.
-Run the engine between 1,000 and 1,200 RPM for approximately one minute to purge air from the system.
+Run the engine 1,200 1.000 between and RPM approximately one minute to purge air from the system.
 With the engine idling and the parking brake applied, shift transmission from forward (D) to reverse (R) and back into neutral (N) to fill clutch cavities with oil.
 Remove and clean dipstick, then check oil level.
 If the oil level is on or under the lower HOT RUN line, add just enough oil to bring up the level to the middle of the HOT RUN band.

-TRANSMISSION FLUID LEVEL DIPSTICK
+TRANSMISSION FLUID LEVEL DIPSTICK (TYPICAL) 07049